rockNroll87q/NeuroFM/README.md

 ## License

 NeuroFM code and model weights are released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-**You are free to**:

-- Use, share, and adapt NeuroFM for non-commercial research and academic purposes
-- Extract and use latent representations for downstream research tasks

-**Under the following terms**:

-- Attribution - cite the accompanying paper and link to this repository
-- NonCommercial - do not use NeuroFM or its outputs for commercial purposes
-- ShareAlike - if you adapt or build upon NeuroFM, distribute your contributions under the same license

-For commercial licensing enquiries, please contact `michele.svanera@glasgow.ac.uk`.

 For further detail, see [LICENSE](./LICENSE).